What’s the Difference between 4+0 and 3+1 Configuration in SPDs

 What is 4+0 configuration?

-The 4+0 configuration is a straightforward parallel protection mode where all live conductors are protected directly to the Protective Earth.
+The 4+0 configuration uses a parallel protection mode where all live conductors are protected directly to the Protective Earth.
 Under this arrangement, four identical metal oxide varistor (MOV) protective devices are linked across L1-PE, L2-PE, L3-PE, and N-PE.

 L1 -> PE